What combination of air filters do I need to protect against everything?

 So I started digging.
 I found out the technology behind air purifiers is stupidly simple.
 Purifiers are just fans and filters.

 They’re so simple that I “built” my own purifier.
 It’s just a HEPA filter strapped to a fan.
-(Here’s.)
+(Here’s how you can build your own DIY purifier.)

 But I wanted to know if it really worked.
 I’m not an expert in air pollution, but I am a scientist, so I understand data at least.
 I bought a laser particle counter to test for microscopic pollutants in my air.
 I was pretty geeked.

-The data showed myin my room by 84% on average.
-A souped up version with a stronger fan (I made all the data and methods open source).
+The data showed my $30 DIY purifier cut the amount of 0.5 micron particulate in my room by 84% on average.
+A souped up version with a stronger fan reduced particulate by 97% (I made all the data and methods open source).

 I was so excited I wanted to tell the world.
-I started a group calledto ship these to other air-breathers-in-need.
+I started a group called Smart Air to ship these no-nonsense purifiers to other air-breathers-in-need.
 As I started ramping things up from DIY home project to social enterprise, I tested all the filters from all the manufacturers I could find.
 What I found was that I really just needed two types of filters because of a simple fact about natural kinds:

 There are essentially two kinds of air pollution.
 That’s the principle behind why all we need is two filters.